 If you want to learn basic cooking skills, you should sign up for this class.
 You will plan, prepare, and serve various foods.
 You will learn how to maintain a clean working area.
 You will also be required to do a home cooking project.
 Students will be expected to taste all of the foods prepared in class unless they have allergies to particular ingredients.
 Meat products may occasionally be used throughout the quarter, modifications for students with special dietary restrictions and specific food allergies will be made.

 Forensics is a public speaking and interpretative speaking activity in which you will have the opportunity to learn and practice various speech styles.
-This elective is open to everyone who enjoys performing for an audience and winning awards.
+This elective is open to everyone who enjoys performing for an audience.
 It is also for those of you who are nervous about performing but would like to gain experience and confidence.
-You will also have the opportunity to meet with students from middle schools all around the state to present your pieces during a competition.
-All students are encouraged (but not required) to participate in these fall and spring state forensics tournaments.
 Students who take this class must enjoy reading and memorizing.
 (May be repeated in 8th grade)

 Prerequisite: Must be an eighth grade student.

 During this high school-level course, students will explore the French-speaking world.
 If you have a serious interest in the French culture, people, and learning to speak French on a daily basis, this class is for you.
 This is a year-long course with the option of entering French 2 in 9th grade upon showing mastery at the end of both semesters.
 Students successfully completing the course can earn up to one high school credit.
 Students should expect to dedicate extra time to studying at home and to complete homework on a daily basis.
 Due to a large demand for this course, there may be more students who sign up than we have spots for.
 If this is the case, students will be selected by a random drawing.